txt/plm19/doc/week5.md

 _**Rules of Thumb**_

 - Sometimes, 2 layers are enough: see the Observer pattern that just does Subject-Observer
-- Ideally, each level should be highly cohesive but loosely copuled to to the others.
+- Ideally, each level should be highly cohesive but loosely coupled to to the others.
-- Ideally, each layer i should only know about layers i+1, i-1 (but see optimziation, below).
+- Ideally, each layer i should only know about layers i+1, i-1 (but see optimization, below).
-- The more layers, the lower the effeciency
+- The more layers, the lower the efficiency
  - When optimizing, ignore the layers.
-Jumpa  long way around the code.
+Jump   long way around the code.
-- If you can write all the layes in the same language, that has maintenance and system advantages
+- If you can write all the layers in the same language, that has maintenance and system advantages
-     - e.g. MEAN, writen in Javascript
+     - e.g. MEAN, written in Javascript
 - Cost model for traditional 3-tied Data-Model-Dialog applications:
      - Cost model: each class in the "model" layer needs 1 data, 1 dialog, + 0.5 helper classes
      - Classes = 20 methods.
 Methods = 5 lines (median)